 - Page numbers or location in the source

-- Slug—this is a few words that describe what the note is about.
+- Slug—this is a few words that describe the note’s content.

-- The quote, paraphrase or summary the fact, evidence, etc.
+- The quote, paraphrase, or summary of the fact, evidence, etc.

 - (Note: For APA and Chicago Style Research Papers include the year the text was published)

-You can take these notes in a computer document, on your tablet or index cards, however, you prefer.
+You can take these notes in a computer document, on your tablet or index cards; however, you prefer.
 I’ve included an editable note-taking template in How to Write a Research Paper That Will Blow Your Professor’s Mind.
-This template is a great way to make sure you have all the important features of good research notes in one place.
+This template is a great way to make sure you have all the essential features of good research notes in one place.

 Step #4 Outline Your Research Paper

 A good outline makes writing the first draft of your research paper a lot easier.
 You can skip this step, but outlining will save you time when you write because you won’t have to go searching for lost pieces of research or evidence.